Will my kids be stuck with my Timeshare when I die?

 OK, the legal stuff is out of the way.
 So what exactly is probate?
 Probate is the court process to determine the new owners of property after an owner's death.
 If someone dies and that person was the only owner of the time share, who now owns it?
 That's what a probate judge is going to decide.
 "Ah!", you say, "I have a will!".
 Doesn't matter, it's still going to Probate Court.
 Why?

-Well, a will gives your intentions of to whom you want things left to.
+A will gives your intentions of to whom you want things left to.
 It is not necessarily the legal means to actually do so.
 Your time share will still need to go to a probate judge in the state in which the time share sits.
 Now it's not really all that bad.
 Normally the judge looks at the will and doles out the property according to how the will reads.
 Case closed except for some paperwork.
 Of course, if the will is contested, all bets are off.

-We get calls from folks all the time who state they have been named Executor of an estate and that a time share was left to the estate.
+We get calls from family members all the time who state they have been named Executor of an estate and that a time share was left to the estate.
 Possibly there was no will.
 They want to sell it, turn it into cash and divide the money.
 First thing we ask is if the time share has gone to probate yet.
 If the answer is "no", we can't do anything.
 The reason is that someone has to sign the listing agreement to sell the time share.
 They'll then have to sign documents and a new deed.
 Since the owner is now deceased, who has the power to sell it and sign the paperwork?
 Right now, no one.
 In this case the probate judge would give the Executor the legal power to sign documents and sell the property.
 But until that legal power is granted, nothing can happen.
 And I mean nothing.
 No one can even use it in any fashion.
 However, if a maintenance fee bill comes due, it still must be paid!
 So it's best to get these things handled in short order.

 How to avoid Probate?